 don't even need him to be historical, because these virtues are eternal and it

-doesn't matter how or what Jesus is or came to be, it only matters that he crystallizes
+doesn't matter how or what the J-person is or came to be, it only matters that he crystallizes

 and encapsulates these timeless values for us.